 Prompto’s filters also interfere with the original colors in Ansel and we are forced to turn them off in the menu and keep the first camera selected.
 These filters are used automatically by the game whenever the boy takes random snapshots and shows them to you at camp or whenever you stop at a resting area, so turning them off you obviously affect those as well (but considering you can use a photo mode in the game yourself I don’t think it’s too much of a loss in this case).

 If you still experience a non-existent AA you can try using ReShade with its SMAA shader to eliminate the ugliness and obtain crisp edges as they are intended.
-Alternatively people reported that editing the antialiasing settings in Nvidia Control Panel is helpful as well.
+Alternatively people reported that editing the antialiasing settings in Nvidia Control Panel is equally helpful.

 Ansel is even causing a lot of stuttering and flickering problematics, appearing right after its usage even on a GTX 1080ti.
 You may be forced to shut the game off and load it again at some point, because the more you use the photo mode the less you will be able to play fluidly.
 Ansel not only requires a certain GPU memory, but it can also fill up your RAM if you keep jumping in and out.